ephemeralrogue/lvnatic.debian/.github/README.md

   with, [UTM](https://getutm.app/) when spinning up VMs
 - reconfigured project to support Debian 12+

-see [CHANGELOG](./CHANGELOG.md) for full details.
+See [CHANGELOG](./CHANGELOG.md) for full details.

 [back to contents](#contents)

-<a id="future_dev"></a>
-## future development
+# Future Development

-- find cmake module with support for current Ansible versions
+- Find cmake module with support for current Ansible versions
-- write unit and integration tests where applicable
+- Write unit and integration tests where applicable
-- set up debug points and prompts where applicable
+- Set up debug points and prompts where applicable
-- review existing cmake modules for possible inclusion
+- Review existing cmake modules for possible inclusion

 [back to contents](#contents)

-<a id="contributing"></a>
-## contributing
+# Contributing

 if you would like to contribute to this project, feel free to fork and write! please adhere to most best practices as developed by the Ansible community.